evansuva/CryptocurrencyCabal/web/latex/class1-latex.md

 Why are there [over 800 cryptocurrency startups](https://angel.co/cryptocurrency-2)?

-How big do you expect the bitcoin blockchain to be at the end of this class (December 11)?  (closest answer wins!)
+How big do you expect the bitcoin blockchain to be on the last day of class (December 7, 2:00pm)?  (closest answer wins!)